Shawn Nelson (American football): Pre-draft

 Nelson impressed many scouts with his solid college career and impressive scouting combine numbers.
 At the NFL Combine, he ran a 4.56 forty-yard dash, bench pressed nineteen reps and posted a vertical jump of thirty three inches.
-Going into the 2009 NFL Draft, Nelson was regarded as one of the top tight end prospects.
-He was drafted in the fourth round with the 21st pick (121st overall) by the Buffalo Bills.
+Going into the 2009 NFL draft, Nelson was regarded as one of the top tight end prospects.

 Buffalo Bills

+Nelson was drafted in the fourth round with the 121st overall pick by the Buffalo Bills.

 In his debut game against the New England Patriots on Monday Night Football, Shawn Nelson caught an 11-yard touchdown pass from quarterback Trent Edwards.
-The Bills went on to lose the game 24-25.
+The Bills went on to lose the game 24–25.
 Nelson was suspended without pay for the team’s first four games of the 2010 regular season for violating the NFL Policy and Program for Substances of Abuse.
 Nelson’s suspension began on Saturday, September 4, 2010.
 He was eligible to return to the Bills’ active roster on October 4, 2010.
 Nelson was released by the Bills on September 3, 2011.

 New York Jets

 Nelson was signed by the New York Jets on October 31, 2011.
-Nelson was waived by the team on November 22, 2011 due to a non-football related illness.
+Nelson was waived by the team on November 22, 2011, due to a non-football related illness.